 Ikki heads to school and tells Metabee to stop following him since Medabots aren’t allowed in school….say what?
 The very first scene of the first episode was a robattle taking place in school – and with the Student Council President no less.
 Since when are Medabots not allowed in school at all?

 After some more bitching and moaning, he runs into Henry and bitches and moans that the Medabot he sold him was defective.
 Henry explains that he’s not at fault for the issues he’s having with Metabee by explaining again how Medabots work.
 Medabots are comprised of a skeleton, a body and a medal.
 Henry sold him the skeleton and body, but Ikki found the medal.
 Since the medal is a Medabot’s equivalent to a brain, if anyone is to blame for his behavior, it’s Ikki.

-When Ikki arrives at school he finds that Erika has posted a clearly digitally painted article (complete with typos: “I’m sre” is meant to be “I’m sure,” and “juibilant” is meant to be “jubilant”) posted on the wall, essentially glorifying Ikki’s victory over the bandits from the last episode, making him a school-wide sensation.
+When Ikki arrives at school he finds that Erika has posted a clearly digitally painted article (complete with typos: “I’m sre” is meant to be “I’m sure,” and “juibilant” is meant to be “jubilant”) posted on the wall, essentially glorifying Ikki’s victory over the Rockers from the last episode, making him a school-wide sensation.

 Ikki relishes in the spotlight for a minute before Metabee shows up and starts trying to sign autographs.
-His adoring fans are quickly brought down when they see that Metabee won’t obey its MedaFighter.
+His adoring fans are quickly brought down when they see that Metabee won’t obey his MedaFighter.
 Metabee, getting irritated, starts shooting up the school….I’m not kidding.
 He did it earlier in the scene with Henry and Ikki too.